Cleeng/mediastore-sdk/README.md

       billingAddressAllowedCountries: ['US', 'CA', 'BR', 'PL'], // Specify allowed country codes for the billing address.
 Default: The Country field dropdown menu shows a list of all countries.
       minimumExpiryDate: '05/26', // If a shopper enters a date that is earlier than specified here, they will see the following error: "Your card expires before check out date."
 Format: 'mm/yy'
       autoFocus: true // Automatically move the focus from date field to the CVC field.
 The focus also moves to the date field when the entered card number reaches the expected length.
 Default: true
     },
+    ideal: {
+      showImage: true, //	Set to false to remove the bank logos from the iDEAL form.
+Default: true
+      issuer: "0031", // Optional.
+Set to an iDEAL issuer ID to preselect a specific bank, refer to: https://docs.adyen.com/payment-methods/ideal/web-drop-in?tab=live_payments_2#issuer-ids
+      highlightedIssuers: ['0761', '0802'] // Optional.
+Set to the iDEAL issuer IDs for banks you want to show on top of the dropdown menu.
+      placeholder: 'Choose your bank' // Optional.
+The string you want to show as the dropdown menu text.
+Custom translation configuration overrides this value.
+Default: 'Select your bank'
+    },
+    bancontactCard: { // Bancontact card (optional configuration similar to card above)
+      holderName: 'John', // String that is used to prefill the cardholder name field
+      name: 'Bancontact card', // String that is used to display the payment method name to the shopper.
+      styles: {}, // Set a style object to customize the card input fields.
+For a list of supported properties, refer to https://docs.adyen.com/payment-methods/cards/custom-card-integration#styling
+      minimumExpiryDate: '05/26', // If a shopper enters a date that is earlier than specified here, they will see the following error: "Your card expires before check out date."
+Format: 'mm/yy'
+      brands: ['bcmc', 'visa'], // Array of card brands that will be recognized
+      showBrandIcon: true, // Set to false to not show the brand logo when the card brand has been recognized.
+Default: true
+      showBrandsUnderCardNumber: true, // Shows brand logos under the card number field when the shopper selects the card payment method.
+Default: true
+      billingAddressRequired: true, // Set to true to collect the shopper's billing address and mark the fields as required.
+Default: false
+      billingAddressAllowedCountries: ['US', 'CA', 'BR', 'PL'], // Specify allowed country codes for the billing address.
+Default: The Country field dropdown menu shows a list of all countries.
+      data: {} // Object that contains placeholder information that you can use to prefill fields.
+    },
     googlePay: {
       buttonColor: 'white', // default: A Google-selected default value.
 Currently black but it may change over time.